bin3xish477/bin3xish477/README.md

 ### 👋 `Hello, World!` 👋

-My name is ✨ **Alex Rodriguez** ✨ and I am a full-time Penetration Tester by night, and a part-time Cyber security Assistant Instructor by day.
+My name is ✨ **Alexis Rodriguez** ✨ and I am a red-team focused Cybersecurity Analyst, and also a part-time Cybersecurity Assistant Instructor.
 I have the following certifications:
 - **CompTIA CySA+** (Cybersecurity Analyst+)
 - **OSCP** (Offensive Security Certified Professional)
 - **CompTIA Security+**